electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron/drivetrain/brakes/_index.md

 Otherwise, the electric motor would have to use valuable battery current to decelerate actively at low rotational speeds.

 The “brake-by-wire” technology of the electrohydraulically integrated brake control system enables a larger air gap, i.e. a greater distance between the brake pad and brake disk, to be set.

-This minimizes possible friction and heat generation and contributes actively to the vehicle’s long range.
+This gap minimizes possible friction and heat generation and contributes actively to the vehicle’s long-range.

 ### Disabling to prevent rust